-APLU established the Innovation and Economic Prosperity (IEP) Universitiesprogram to recognize and celebrate institutions that are exemplary in their contributions to regional economic development and resiliency through their work in economic engagement.
-Economic engagement holistically include promoting faculty/student innovation and entrepreneurship, excelling in technology transfer, contributing to talent and workforce development, establishing strong government-university-industry partnerships, and fostering community and "place" development through public service, engagement and outreach.
+APLU’s Commission on Innovation, Competitiveness and Economic Prosperity (CICEP) established the Innovation and Economic Prosperity (IEP) Universities Program to recognize and celebrate institutions for their commitment to regional economic development through their work in economic engagement.
+Economic engagement holistically refers to university efforts that promote innovation and entrepreneurship, excellence in in technology transfer, leadership in talent and workforce development, establishing strong government-university-industry partnerships, and fostering community and "place" development through public service, engagement and outreach.

-More than 55 institutions have received the IEP University designation.
-Participating institutions complete a rigorous self-study of their economic engagement enterprise and earn the IEP University designation if enough benchmarks are met.
-Those who earn the designation are then eligible to apply for APLU’s IEP University Awards which are given in the categories of Talent, Innovation, Place in addition to the top-prize Economic Engagement Connections Award.
-Throughout the designation process and thereafter, institutions learn from one another's work in economic engagement through APLU's IEP Learning Exchange.
-Once designated, institutions continue to learn and benefit from the program through the IEP Learning Exchange.
-Designated institutions are often times called upon to participate in special opportunities and events including national and international speaking engagements, tours of federal agencies/national organizations and other initatives undertaken by APLU and partner organizations to advance and elevate the profile university economic engagement.
+More than 55 institutions have earned the IEP University designation.
+Participating institutions complete a rigorous self-study of their economic engagement enterprise, identify strengths and areas of improvement, exchange ideas with peers around North America, and strengthen their overall ecosystem supporting economic prosperity.
+Those who earn the designation are then eligible to compete for APLU’s IEP University Awards which are given in the categories of Talent, Innovation, Place and the top-prize Economic Engagement Connections Award.
+Designees also continue engage in peer-exchange and learn from one another's work in economic engagement through the IEP Learning Exchange.
+Institutions also share and engage with external stakeholders at the national and international level.
+Designated institutions are often times called upon to participate in special opportunities and events including national and international speaking engagements, tours of federal agencies/national organizations and other initiatives undertaken by APLU and partner organizations to advance and elevate the profile university economic engagement.

 Pursuing the IEP University designation: To formally begin the process of seeking the IEP university designation, an institution’s president or chancellor must send a formal letter of intent to APLU President Peter McPherson by the fall of each year.
-The 2017 deadline for letters of intent is Friday, September 29 (template and sample university contact sheet available on request).
-Once received, the institution becomes a part of the 'IEP startup cohort' – institutions that are actively seeking the IEP designation.
+For APLU members, the 2018 deadline for submitting letters of intent is Friday, August 31 (template and sample university contact sheet available on request).
+Non-APLU members must submit their letter of intent to the University Economic Development Association by February 28 (see below).
+Once received, the institution becomes a part of the 'IEP startup cohort' – institutions that are actively seeking the IEP University designation.
 An institution has three years from the point of entering the startup cohort to apply for the IEP designation.
 Designation application cycles take place four times a year, and institutions may apply for comment prior to applying for decision.
 APLU facilitates in-person and virtual learning opportunities for IEP startup campuses throughout the year.
 Full details regarding the designation application process, timeline and guidelines can be found on the IEP Universities Submission Process and Guidelines webpage.

 Applying for the IEP University Awards